How to Clean Soot Inside Your Home After a Fire

 - 4 to 6 tablespoons tri-sodium phosphate

 When handling soot cleaning for walls, focus on one section at a time instead of handling the entire wall all at once.
-Scrub the affected part with the solution you have created.
-To prevent streaking, start by cleaning the affected areas near the floor and work your way up toward the ceiling.
 Use clean warm water to immediately rinse the sections down after thorough scrubbing.

-How to Clean Soot from Clothes and Other Garments
+How to Get Soot Off Clothes and Other Garments

 The aforementioned solution made of warm water, bleach, and tri-sodium phosphate can also be used to clean clothes and other fabric garments.
 The tri-sodium phosphate is especially helpful in this situation because it can lessen odors.
 However, you can also use standard laundry detergent to clean soot-damaged clothes and fabrics in your washing machine.
 Just use cold water and add a teaspoon of vanilla extract after adding detergent.